thalamicseg/thomas_new/README.md

 <b>If you wish to run THOMAS on conventional MPRAGE (where CSF is dark) as opposed to White-matter-nulled MPRAGE which is a special pulse sequence (a WIP on GE, FGATIR on Philips, modified MPRAGE on Siemens), please contact me for further instructions at manojar@email.arizona.edu.
 Just running THOMAS on conventional MPRAGE will likely not work.</b>

+Update 8/31/2020.
+A single atlas version of THOMAS suitable for any input (conventional MPRAGE, FLAIR) is available here https://zenodo.org/record/3966531.
+It is slightly less accurate than running THOMAS multi atlas with majority voting but for the larger nuclei like Pul, MD, VLP, this is miniscule.

 Note: Due to large files, you will need to install git lfs and then download.
 Else you will only get soft links and not the actual files.
 Please email manojsar@email.arizona.edu if you have any issues.
 (9/2/2019)

 ## Requirements